Miss Grand Australia

-Miss Grand Australia is an annual national female beauty pageant in Australia founded in 2014 by Nadasha Zhang, aiming to select the country's representatives to participate at its parent international pageant, Miss Grand International.
-Its first two editions were held concurrently with Miss Supranational Australia before being held separately after the license was transferred to Dani Fitch in 2017.
+Miss Grand Australia is an annual national female beauty pageant in Australia established in 2014 by Nadasha Zhang, to select Australian representatives for its parent stage, Miss Grand International.
+Its first two editions were co-organized with the Miss Supranational Australia pageant, after which it was conducted separately with the transfer of the license to Dani Fitch in 2017.

-The reigning Miss Grand Australia is Amber Sidney of Melbourne who was crowned on 16 July 2022 at the Sofitel Sydney Wentworth Hotel, she will represent the country in Miss Grand International 2022, which was scheduled to be held on 25 October 2022 in Indonesia.
+The reigning Miss Grand Australia is Mikaela-Rose Fowler from Victoria who was crowned on 15 July 2023 at the RACV City Club, she will represent the country in Miss Grand International 2023 to be held on 25 October 2023 in Vietnam.